gsdlab/vpdev/README.md

 ---------------------------------

 The tool `vpdev` is intended to assist with the typical activities performed during feature-oriented development and with a virtual platform.
-`vpdev` is a background process (a web server) that you run locally on a development machine, one instance per project.
+`vpdev` is a background process (a web server) that you run locally on a development machine, one instance per the virtual platform.
+The projects must be listed as members of the platform.

 The virtual platform depends on a notion of a *feature* and various kinds of *meta-data* about the *project*, the features, and the *assets* of the project.
 When the project is developed in a distributed manner (i.e., by using a distributed version control system, such as [Git](http://git-scm.com/) or [Darcs](http://darcs.net/)) the features and the meta-data are intended to be merged and integrated the same way as all other assets of the system since, in feature-oriented development, they are integral parts of the system.